Frederick Marryat: Literary career

-Marryat was named a Fellow of the Royal Society in recognition of his invention and other achievements.
-In 1843, he moved to a farm at Manor Cottage, Langham in Norfolk, where he died in 1848.
+Marryat was named a Fellow of the Royal Society in recognition of his lifeboat, signals system and other achievements.
+In 1843, he moved to a farm at Manor Cottage, Langham in Norfolk.
+He died there in 1848.
 His daughter Florence Marryat later became known as a writer and actress.
-His son Francis Samuel Marryat completed his father's late novel The Little Savage.
+His son Francis Samuel Marryat completed his father's last novel, The Little Savage.

-Marryat's novels are typical of their time, with concerns of family connections and social status often overshadowing the naval action, but they are interesting as fictional renditions of the author's 25 years' experience at sea.
-Among those who admired them were Mark Twain, Joseph Conrad, and Ernest Hemingway, and as the first nautical novels, served as models for later works by C. S. Forester and Patrick O'Brian, also set in the time of Nelson and telling of young men rising through the ranks through successes as naval officers.
+Marryat's novels are typical of their time, with concerns of family connections and social status often overshadowing the naval action.
+He based much of his fiction on his 25 years' experience at sea.
+Among those who admired his works were Mark Twain, Joseph Conrad, and Ernest Hemingway.
+As the first nautical novels, they served as models for 20th century works by C. S. Forester and Patrick O'Brian.
+These also were set in the time of Nelson and told of young men rising through the ranks due to their successes as naval officers.

 Marryat was also known for short writings on nautical subjects.
-These short stories, plays, pieces of travel journalism, and essays appeared in The Metropolitan Magazine too, and were later published in book form as Olla Podrida.
-Marryat's 1839 Gothic novel The Phantom Ship contained The White Wolf of the Hartz Mountains, which includes the first female werewolf to appear in a short story.
+These short stories, plays, pieces of travel journalism, and essays were published in The Metropolitan Magazine, and many were later collected in book form as Olla Podrida.

+Marryat's 1839 Gothic novel The Phantom Ship contained "The White Wolf of the Hartz Mountains".
+This featured the first female werewolf to appear in a short story.

 In 1839, Marryat also published his Diary in America, a travelogue that reflects his criticisms of American culture and society.
-The book and the author were both subject to acts of violence, including the burning of the book and of Marryat's effigy in public.
+The book and the author were both subject to acts of violence.
+The book and Marryat's effigy were each burned in public.

 Controversy arose among Marryat's readers.
 Some criticized him for careless writing, others admired his vivacity about life at sea.
 His later novels were generally for the children's market, including his most famous novel today: The Children of the New Forest, published in 1847 and set in the countryside round the village of Sway, Hampshire.

+The works of Marryat are considered by the maritime historians of today to be a reliable source on the operation and characteristics of the sailing vessels of his time.

+Marriage and family

+On 21 January 1819, Marryat married Catherine Shairp.
+They had four sons and seven daughters together, of whom eight survived infancy.
+These included Florence, a prolific novelist; Emilia, who became a writer of moralist adventure novels in her father's vein and wrote a biography of him; Augusta, who also wrote adventure fiction; and Frank, a naval officer and author.